parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

    am sure other game companies see a similar pattern.
 2. For old games, compatibility trumps security.
 Users just want a seamless experience (buy > download > play).
-3. `Insecure system is insecure`.
-If you install games (or Origin/EA App) at an insecure location there's not much we can do.
+3. `An intentionally insecure system is insecure`.
+If you install a game in an insecure path there's not much we can do.

 Actually, the 3rd one is a lie.
 There are some things we can do.
 We store the binaries associated with Windows services at